Monday, 19 November 2018

 Yes!
 But this is where it got extraordinarily crazy!
 A number of these family trees had a lady with this name - Amelia or Emilia or Emma Whitfield (nee Farley or Farlane or Farrelly or Farraly) listed as the sister of Mary Ann and daughter of Patrick Farlane and Nancy Smith.

-Sometimes the extra Christian name of Bridget was thrown into the mix just for good measure - obviously because there had been a daughter Bridget on the ship in 1840 and there needed to be a connection to make it all fit.
+Sometimes the extra Christian name of Bridget was thrown into the mix - obviously because there had been a daughter Bridget on the ship in 1840 and there needed to be a connection to make it all fit.

 I still couldn't let it go though and so I dug a little deeper into this Amelia or Emilia or Emma Whitfield (nee Farley or Farlane or Farrelly or Farraly) person.
 Perhaps she really was connected to Mary Ann, even if I couldn't pinpoint a christian name!